 In 1986 Ambassador Luers was named president of The Metropolitan Museum of Art, New York City and remained in the position until 1999.

-Prior to his move to New York in 1986, Luers had a 31-year career in the Foreign Service.
+Prior to his 1986 move to New York to head The Metropolitan Museum of Art, Luers had a 31-year career in the Foreign Service.
 He served as US Ambassador to Czechoslovakia (1983-1986) and Venezuela (1978-1982) and held numerous posts in Italy, Germany, the Soviet Union, and in the Department of State, where he was the Deputy Assistant Secretary of State for Europe (1977-1978) and for Inter-American Affairs (1975-1977).